Virtually all the world religions and sects have their “sacred” books e.g the Vedas, Puranas, Quran, Book of Mormon, the Grail Message, to name a few.

 On the other hand, many religious books reflect the influence of pre-existent religious myths, legends and speculations by men without a shred of divine inspiration.

 5. Prophetic accuracy

 About 30% of the Bible is devoted to prophecy.
-It predicted the destruction of ancient Tyre, that its ruins will fall “in the depth of the waters” (Ezk.
-27:34-36, Is.
+It predicted the destruction of ancient Tyre, that its ruins will fall “in the depth of the waters” (Ezekiel 27:34-36, Isa.
 23:1-18).